 Pathway to a Degree Courses

 These courses – also called Access to Higher Education courses – are for students with no previous qualifications who would like to study at university.
 They are ideal for young parents who might have missed out on doing A levels at school.
 Concessionary fees may apply.

 Young people aged between 16 and 18 don’t usually have to pay any course fees and (depending on household income) might be eligible for an Education Maintenance Allowance (EMA).
 Some local authorities provide additional support to young learners.

 Full-time students aged 19 or over might be charged tuition fees.
 Most further education colleges offer free or discounted tuition to learners from low-income families, disabled learners or for learners on benefits.
-They might also be eligible for a Welsh Government Learning Grant - Further Education of up to £1,500.
+They might also be eligible for a Welsh Government Learning Grant (FE) of up to £1,500.

 Many colleges also provide financial help with things like bus passes, childcare, equipment and meals to eligible students.

 When money is tight, it’s important to make sure you are claiming any benefits you are entitled to.
 Gingerbread has lots of benefits information for single teenage parents (you must register first but it’s free).

 Young parents who aren’t ready to go back to college might consider enrolling for free online courses on websites like Future Learn and Alison.